bengsfort/irsdk-node/README.md

 ## Updating packages

 The packages in this repo are managed via yarn workspaces.
 We utilize the yarn workspaces and yarn version plugins to make this process much easier.

+Use [`yarn version`](https://yarnpkg.com/cli/version) to version the different packages, preferrably in `--deferred` mode.
+You can use the interactive prompt to do this.

+When ready to publish, just run `yarn publish` from the root and the script should take care of everything.
+Make sure to add a git tag after.
+Ideally this would be automated via github actions + changesets, but maybe in the future.